voidfiles/rumproarious.com/content/post/2019-12-23-give-thanks-for-simple-tools.markdown

 draft: false
 ---

-The infrastructure of my productivity is a set of tools the revolve around plain text files.
+The infrastructure of my productivity is a set of tools that revolve around plain text files.
 Try as I might it doesn't work any other way.

 I've tried tools with more "stuff" in them.
 Often when I try and import my modest[^modest] set of files they grind to a halt.
 So, I go back to my tried and true tools.